uswds/uswds-site/pages/documentation/migration-V3.md

 ### 3. Update your Sass compiler settings and recompile CSS

 {:.border-top-2px.border-base-lighter.padding-top-1}
 USWDS 3.0 requires the use of [Load Paths](https://sass-lang.com/documentation/at-rules/use#load-paths) to compile properly.
-USWDS 3.0 load paths must include a path to the `packages` directory of the `@uswds/uswds` package, typically `./node_modules/@uswds/uswds/packages`.
+USWDS 3.0 load paths must include a path to the `packages` directory of the `@uswds/uswds` package, typically by setting an `IncludePaths` setting to something like `./node_modules/@uswds/uswds/packages`.

 Add this load path to your compiler settings, or update any old paths if your compiler already has them.
 We've included guidance for a few common compiler setups.